molily/molily.de/_posts/2017-11-25-robust-javascript.md

 This spec fails when being tested against the implementation `function sum(a, b) { return a + b; }`.
 It is common practice to write a failing spec first. <dfn>Test-driven development</dfn> advices to first define the cases, specify the behavior and then write as little code as possible to implement the behavior and make the test pass.

-Let’s do that!
-Here’s the `sum` function that makes the test pass:
+Let us do that!
+Here is the `sum` function that makes the test pass:

 ```js
 function sum(a, b) {